jammus/TODO.md/README.md

 ### Title line

-Status is recorded inside square brackets using markdown task markers:
+Status is recorded inside square brackets using an extended version of markdown task markers:

 - [ ] open
 - [x] complete